Wouldn't it be great if every runner were at his or her ideal weight? We'd all look and feel better, and race faster.

 It's a no-brainer that longer workouts burn more calories.
 But interestingly enough, when you run for longer than about 90 minutes, you improve your body's ability to use fat as fuel.

 The lesson?
 Complete a long run every week.
 Since these workouts are more taxing on the body, it's a good idea to only run one every week.

 Several studies have shown that the longer a subject exercised, the longer it took for their metabolic rate to return to pre-exercise levels.
 Even at relatively moderate exercise durations, the benefit is significant.
 Another study found that this "exercise after-burn" is more than doubled when exercise is increased from 30 to 45 minutes.
 And after 60 minutes?
-Metabolic rate increased by a factor of five!
+Metabolic rate increases by a factor of five!